CharlieDigital/chrlschn/src/content/blog/2024/csharp-discriminated-unions-and-dotnet-channels.md

 Discriminated unions pair nicely with .NET channels when the workload can be parallelized and each part of the workload produces a discrete result.
 The channel eliminates much of the complexity with synchronization when it comes to multi-threaded workloads while the DU improves the ergonomics of working with a channel that can produce multiple types of output.

-While C# currently lacks native support for DUs, libraries like dunet and OneOf provide easy-to-adopt
+While C# currently lacks native support for DUs, libraries like dunet and OneOf provide easy-to-adopt and a welcome tool for workloads like the one in this example.